smontanari/smocker/README.md

 </script>
 ```

-This snippet allows you to intercept the ajax http request and return a mocked json response, basically stubbing out the server behaviour on your browser.
+This snippet allows us to intercept the ajax http request and return a mocked json response, basically stubbing out the server behaviour on our browser.
-That means you could also open your html page directly from your file system and see your javascript in action without having to connect to a real web server.
+That means we could also open our html page directly from the file system and see our javascript in action without having to connect to a real web server.

 > ### tl;dr
 > *Testing the behaviour of ajax based web apps is hard*.
 Using a backend server to serve test data to our javascript logic makes the tests more complex to setup, run and maintain, and overall more fragile and unreliable.